tomsaleeba/ergoslab/pcb/testy/README.md

     be able to use bolt and nut and some M2 x 5 x 0.3mm nylon washers.
 The thin washer should give us enough granularity to get the right height.
 Something like [these](http://www.allfastsolutions.com.au/product/40868-nylon-flat-washer-m2-x-5-x-0-3mm).
+- look at making the outer columns snapoff.
+We can fit 0.8mm cuts between the diodes, or just flip col1 so the diodes are on the inside and we'll have heaps of room.
+Need to add extra mounting holes in between col 1 and 2.
+All depends on being able to live with control and shift under thumbs.

 # Images
 ![pcb design](./image/pcb-design.png)